The-Mycelium-Network/podcast-transcripts/episode001/en/index.md

 And then, throughout high school, I had the opportunity to take IT and actually discovered the love for coding, and I had a chance to get all of the fundamentals down.
 But as soon as that ended, I had to walk out into a job.
 I worked in retail for a hardware shop.
 So I did what I had to do to survive, but it's not what I wanted to do.

-I always had this feeling that I wanna do something else.
+I always had this feeling that I wanted to do something else.
 The first course I had with you was where I realized how much I love web development above stuff like app development, server work, or security.
 I realized I love working with the web creating pages, and designing new things.

 I just fell in love with it.